 How do we explain the rapid growth of Michigan’s prison system?
 Many people believe the answer is simple: “crime.”
 Weren’t all these prisons built, they say, to punish the criminals who fueled a massive crime wave?
 Don’t prisons address crime and violence?
 If that were true, we would have seen rising crime rates, then the prison boom, and finally decreasing crime rates.
 But as Gilmore has demonstrated, what actually happened is almost exactly the opposite: crime went up, then crime went down, and only then did the prison boom take place.
 There is no historical correlation between incarceration and crime rates, and the idea that prisons solve crime and violence is a calculated myth.

 So if the prison boom can’t be explained by “crime,” we need to consider other factors.
-First, from the perspective of State and capital, the crisis ofhad generated a major threat to the stability of the system.
-As we have seen, a growing mass of largely (though by no means entirely) black workers had been cast out of the labor process as a result of the and relocation of the factories.
-Without access to wage labor, and with the dismantling of the welfare state, this was pressed by necessity into the informal economy and a precarious life.
+First, from the perspective of State and capital, the crisis of racial capitalism had generated a major threat to the stability of the system.
+As we have seen, a growing mass of largely (though by no means entirely) black workers had been cast out of the labor process as a result of the automation and relocation of the factories.
+Without access to wage labor, and with the dismantling of the welfare state, this racialized surplus population was pressed by necessity into the informal economy and a precarious life.
 The rise of mass incarceration seemed to offer a convenient solution to this threat: removal and containment.